KobeRiddle-dev/Clean-Categories-Dropdowns-Extended/ReadMe.md

 ### Dubs Skylights

-- Skylight, Skylight 2x2, Skylight 3x3, Skylight 1x4 -> Skylights (Only applies if Additional Skylights is not active, and my other mod Move Skylights to Structure *is* active)
+- Skylight, Skylight 2x2, Skylight 3x3, Skylight 1x4 -> Skylights (Only applies if my other mod "No Skylights Category" is active)

 ### Fish Traps